nvidia-cosmos/cosmos-reason1/docs/UserGuide.md

 ### 📈 Monitor

-We recommend you to use wandb for training monitoring
+We recommend that you to use wandb for training monitoring

 1. Install wandb
 ```bash